 Consider adding a visual checksum: it is important to indicate to the user that a name is an ENS name that relates to an Ethereum address or other hash, rather than an http link.
 To do this, it is advisable to associate the ENS name with some form of visual checksum: identicons, Blockies or other custom algorithmic representation of the address.

-Design a truncated version of the ENS name: ENS domains can be very long; besides not being character-limited, users can create an infinite number of subdomains and subdomains of subdomains.
+Design a truncated version of the ENS name: ENS names can be very long; besides not being character-limited, users can create an infinite number of subdomains and subdomains of subdomains.
 If you do show a truncated version of the name, you should provide a way to view the full name, such as expanding it on hover.

 If you are showing the ENS name in its entirety or a truncated version, you should: